 Back to Arsenal

-After two months of negotiation it was agreed that Buchan would move back to London bringing the Plumstead boy’s career full circle.
+After two months of negotiations it was agreed that Buchan would move back to London bringing the Plumstead boy’s career full circle.
 The fee was a rarity.
 Sunderland wanted £4,000 but eventually it was decided that Arsenal would make a down-payment of £2,000 then pay a further £100 for every goal he scored in his first season.
 So.
 Buchan left the North-East club, leaving behind a record of 209 goals in 380 games.

 The combination of Chapman and Buchan truly was a meeting of two great footballing minds.
 Made captain, Buchan had ideas about the game beyond the way it was currently being played and with his new boss, would revolutionise football tactics.
 They would exploit changes in the offside law, turning the centre-half position from a midfield role into the deepest one in defence.
 One of the inside-forwards would move back into midfield becoming a ‘link man’ and turning 2-3-5 into 3-3-4.